dragosprju/pydgilib-template-project/README.md

 * On either Windows or Linux, run `pip install jupyterlab`.

-In order to use the newly made Python environment in the `./Python/Plots` folder, then:
+In order to use the `pipenv` environment in the `./Python/Plots` folder on Jupyter Lab, then:

 * On either Windows or Linux, run `pipenv shell` inside `./Python/Plots`